yoctoproject/poky/documentation/migration-guides/migration-4.1.rst

    INHERIT += "testimage"

-Since :ref:`testimage <ref-classes-testimage>` is a class intended solely to affect image recipes, this would be correctly specified as::
+Since :ref:`ref-classes-testimage` is a class intended solely to affect image recipes, this would be correctly specified as::

    IMAGE_CLASSES += "testimage"